-Most people think of slathering on sunscreen for special outdoor occasions, like heading to the beach or attending a picnic.
-New research, however, shows that applying sun protection every day can not only reduce the risk of skin cancer, but also help slow down the skin’s aging process.
+Evidence shows that using sunscreen every day not only reduces the risk of skin cancer but also helps slow down the skin’s aging process.

-The study tracked over 900 people age 55 or younger for four years.
-During that time, participants who used a broad-spectrum sunscreen on a daily basis had 24 percent less skin aging than participants that used sunscreen intermittently.
-Even participants who started daily sunscreen applications in their 40s and 50s showed reduced signs of skin aging.
+According to one study, people who use broad-spectrum sunscreen on a daily basis experience 24 percent less skin aging than those who use sunscreen only intermittently.
+The 2013 study, published in the influential Annals of Internal Medicine, followed more than 900 people over a four year period.
+It found that even participants who started daily sunscreen applications in their 40s and 50s showed reduced signs of skin aging.

 Dr. Ross advises his patients to use a minimum SPF of 30.
-SPF stands for sun protection factor, which only denotes your protection from burning from UVB rays.
+SPF stands for sun protection factor, which denotes only your protection from burning from UVB rays (or burning rays).
 Therefore, he stresses that his patients check labels and use a sunscreen that offers broad-spectrum protection against both UVA and UVB rays.